intel/llvm-test-suite/SYCL/README.md

  - DPC++ compiler.
-Can be built following these [instructions](https://github.com/intel/llvm/blob/sycl/sycl/doc/GetStartedGuide.md#build-dpc-toolchain)
+Can be built following these [instructions](https://github.com/intel/llvm/blob/sycl/sycl/doc/GetStartedGuide.md#build-dpc-toolchain) or taken prebuilt from [releases](https://github.com/intel/llvm/releases).
  - LIT tools (llvm-lit, llvm-size).
-They can be available as part of compiler build or built separately (e.g. with "ninja check").
+They are not available at prebuilts above, but can be built in compiler project (e.g. with "ninja check").
  - Target runtime(s) to execute tests on devices other than host.
 See [installation instructions](https://github.com/intel/llvm/blob/sycl/sycl/doc/GetStartedGuide.md#install-low-level-runtime)